 - 23. Select Save Series (v12 19) or Save RX (v20 and up) then download the sequence - 24.
-GE v12 (when configured for manual CV entry) users are required to manually enter the following configuration variables (CV) parameter values in the Display CVs window (image right).
+GE v12 and GE v26+ (when configured for manual CV entry) users are required to manually enter the following configuration variables (CV) parameter values in the Display CVs window (image right).